RandomFractals/duckdb-sql-tools/README.md

 ## DuckDB Storage

-**DuckDB SQL Tools** *Preview* v1.1.0 release of this extension supports only local database instances created with [DuckDB v0.7.1](https://github.com/duckdb/duckdb/releases/tag/v0.7.1) engine.
+**DuckDB SQL Tools** *Preview* v1.2.0 release of this extension supports only local database instances created with [DuckDB v0.8.1](https://github.com/duckdb/duckdb/releases/tag/v0.8.1) engine.
 Database instances and files created with other versions of DuckDB are not supported as they use different compression and storage formats and the structure of `.duckdb` file has been changing as DuckDB engine is evolving.

 Use [DuckDB CLI](https://duckdb.org/docs/api/cli.html) to export data from the older database file versions and create new `.duckdb` file using the latest DuckDB storage implemenation.
-Read [Announcing DuckDB 0.7.0](https://duckdb.org/2023/02/13/announcing-duckdb-070.html) blog post for more information about DuckDB v0.7.1 storage improvements.
+Read [Announcing DuckDB 0.8.0](https://duckdb.org/2023/05/17/announcing-duckdb-080.html) blog post for more information about DuckDB v0.8 storage improvements.

-You can use prior [`v1.0.2`](https://github.com/RandomFractals/duckdb-sql-tools/releases/tag/v1.0.2) of this free **DuckDB Sql Tools** *Preview* extension to work with the older DuckDB v0.6.1 files.
+You can use prior [`v1.0.2`](https://github.com/RandomFractals/duckdb-sql-tools/releases/tag/v1.0.2) of this free **DuckDB Sql Tools** *Preview* extension to work with the older DuckDB [v0.6.1](https://github.com/duckdb/duckdb/releases/tag/v0.6.1) files.
+DuckDB SQL Tools [`v1.1.0`](https://github.com/RandomFractals/duckdb-sql-tools/releases/tag/v1.1.0) supports DuckDB [v0.7.1](https://github.com/duckdb/duckdb/releases/tag/v0.7.1).

-The **Premium DuckDB Pro Tools** extension version, available to our [**Pro** sponsors](https://github.com/sponsors/RandomFractals/sponsorships?sponsor=RandomFractals&tier_id=18884) on GitHub, supports the latest DuckDB v0.8 files and features.
+The **Premium** [**DuckDB Pro Tools**](https://github.com/RandomFractals/pro-data-tools/tree/main#duckdb-pro-tools) extension version, available to our [**Pro** sponsors](https://github.com/sponsors/RandomFractals/sponsorships?sponsor=RandomFractals&tier_id=18884) on GitHub, supports the latest DuckDB [v0.8.1](https://github.com/duckdb/duckdb/releases/tag/v0.8.1) files with many advanced SQL Tools features, and will be updated to support the latest DuckDB [v0.9.0](https://github.com/duckdb/duckdb/releases/tag/v0.9.0) storage format and featues soon.

 ## Read-Only DuckDB